LS31/clinicalr/README.md

 **Reliable**

 - *Explicit units for output*
   - Numeric output of a function will have a specified unit attribute (if applicable) using the [units](https://r-quantities.github.io/units/) package.
-This is to be as explicit as possible to the end user about the generated data.
-However, the unit attributes may sometimes be bothersome: use `units::drop_units(x)` to drop the unit attribute.
-Load the ggforce package (an extension of ggplot) if you want to incorporate the unit attribute in the scales of a ggplot figure (see [ggforce reference page Position scales for units data](https://ggforce.data-imaginist.com/reference/scale_unit.html)).
 - *Fail-fast without assumptions*
   - If certain conditions are not explicitly provided, err on the side of caution (e.g. a fasting state has to be provided in order for a glucose to be considered a fasting glucose).
 - *Explicit references and caveats*